Logging in Envio HyperIndex

-- Users - logging for your event handlers
+- User Logging - How to implement logging in your event handlers

 Users